Owls: Who Are They?

 A finger painting of a long-eared owl in Chauvet-Pont-d’Arc Cave, thought to be over 30,000 years old.

-Owls have long flown silently through the minds of humans.
-Their eyes reflecting the luminescent moon, like celestial lanterns, holding us captive in their gaze.
-The spectral echoes of their hoots; the language of a nocturnal woodland realm that both enchants and haunts us.
-One of the earliest depictions of owls made by human hands comes from a cave in southern France named the Chauvet-Pont-d’Arc Cave.
-It is a finger painting more than than 30,000 years old.
-From there, owls appear in myths and stories around the world; showing up in Ancient Greece in Aesop's Fables and as the goddess Athena’s companion — minted on coins and painted on pottery.
-They represent a bridge between the surface world and underworld in Norse myths; able to move between the worlds of the living and the dead.
-In Hindu myths they are the vehicle of Lakshimi, the goddess of wealth.
+One of the earliest depictions of owls comes from a cave in southern France named the Chauvet-Pont-d’Arc Cave: finger painting more than than 30,000 years old.
+From there, owls appear in myths and stories around the world, showing up in Ancient Greece in Aesop's Fables and as the goddess Athena’s companion — minted on coins and painted on pottery.
+They represent a bridge between the surface world and underworld in Norse myths, able to move between the worlds of the living and the dead.
+In Hindu myths they are the vehicle of Lakshmi, the goddess of wealth.
 In certain African cultures their body parts are used in witch doctor rituals and medicines.
 They appear in petroglyphs made by Indian American groups and in English literature through poets by the likes of Robert Blair and William Wordsworth.

 A painting of a pair of barn owls by Robert Havell for John James Audubon from 1827.

-When compared to other avian groups — especially those of a particularly social sort, like corvids and parrots, those that we consider to be the “smartest” — the owls do not fare well.
-It’s sometimes said that owls are stupid or perform very poorly in animal cognition tests, but this doesn’t tell the whole story.
+What about puzzles and tests of problem solving?
+When compared to other avian groups — especially those of a particularly social sort, like corvids and parrots (those that we consider to be the “smartest”) — the owls do not fare well.
+It’s sometimes said that owls are stupid, and that they perform very poorly in animal cognition tests, but this doesn’t tell the whole story.
 Studies have found that about 75% of owl’s brain is devoted to the senses of sight and hearing.
-That leaves owls with 25% the brain to process that data and make decisions.
-Owls can judge the distance, speed, and weight of prey in near-pitch black.
-Their night vision is often superior to a crow, who has to rely on resourcefulness rather than hunting to survive.
-Similarly, owls are the masters of stealth movement.
-In one experiment, an owl took flight from one location to another without creating any sensation.
-Even the sensitivity of microphones didn’t pick up any sounds.
+That leaves an owl with 25% of its brain to process that data and make decisions.
+An owl can judge the distance, speed, and weight of prey in near-pitch black.
+Its night vision is superior to that of a crow, who has to rely on resourcefulness rather than hunting to survive.
+And don’t forget the owl’s mastery over stealth.